buaa-nova/editnovo/docs/file_formats.md

 ## Logging

-Casanovo generates detailed log files during operation, providing insights into its performance and aiding in troubleshooting.
+editnovo generates detailed log files during operation, providing insights into its performance and aiding in troubleshooting.
 These log files are named similarly to the output mzTab files but with a `.log` extension.
-Log files detail every step Casanovo takes, including:
+Log files detail every step editnovo takes, including:

 - Starting and ending timestamps of the sequencing or training process.
 - Configuration options used.